Damzwan/sketchmate/docs/DRAW_ENGINE.md

 13. **Composite destinations are integer-snapped outward.** Fragments overlap by
     <1px; they never gap.
 A gap shows the canvas background and reads as a
     rendering defect (the "white lines" report).

+14. **A synchronous repair is budgeted in TIME, not in tiles.** A tile count is a proxy that any edit wider than the cap silently exceeds, leaving the tail of the edit on the overview until the async bake — which is what a blurry undo/redo actually is.
+Repairs are clipped to the viewport, so the work is bounded regardless; `DISCRETE_REPAIR_BUDGET_MS` is the real limit.
+And when a repair does run out of time, the follow-up bake skips the coalescing
+    debounce: the unrepaired part has nothing to coalesce with.
+15. **Snap a HOLE inward and a FILL outward.** Both rules exist to prevent a sub-pixel gap.
+A composite destination is snapped outward so fragments overlap (12); a clip hole — the drag-origin cut in `vacatedLayerMask` — must be snapped inward, or the hole outruns the pixels painted behind it and the sliver renders as bare canvas colour.

+16. **A group child's `getBoundingRect()` lies until you `setCoords()` it.**
+    Fabric caches `aCoords` in the object's PARENT plane and multiplies by the group matrix at read time.
+Entering a group rewrites the child's transform into the group's plane but refreshes nested coords only when `subTargetCheck` is on — it is off.
+So every child of a freshly built group (a merge) still carries its old world coords and measures a phantom rect offset by the group's centre.
+The tile renderer's per-child cull then rejected every child in the tiles it actually occupies and the merged drawing baked BLANK — invisible after the first bake, while still selectable (the group's own bounds are fine) and still visible before it, because the stamp and live paths pass no `clipRect` and never cull.
+17. **An invalidation without its repair is a blur.** `markDirty` drops the region to a fallback; the bounded synchronous repair is what makes that invisible.
+The engine refuses that repair while `gesturing` / `mutating` / `loading` / `erasing`, and `scheduleBake` refuses too — so a caller that invalidates inside one of those windows must either be covering those pixels itself (the transform controller's CSS layers) or hand the rects to the batch and let the flush do it AFTER the flag clears.
+Invalidating mid-window and hoping is what left a moved selection, and its undo/redo, sitting on the overview until the debounced bake landed.

 > Visual-artifact / zoom / worker roadmap: see
 > [`DRAW_ENGINE_V3_PLAN.md`](./DRAW_ENGINE_V3_PLAN.md).